 On Die Termination (ODT) is a feature that allows a DRAM to turn on/off termination resistance for each DQ, DQS/DQS#, RDQS/RDQS#, DM signal via the ODT control pin.
 The ODT feature is designed to improve signal integrity of the memory channel by allowing the DRAM controller to independently turn on/off termination resistance for any or all DRAM devices.
 The ODT function is supported for ACTIVE and STANDBY modes.
 It is turned off and not supported in SELF REFRESH mode.

 Figure 4.
 Functional representation of ODT

-Switch (sw1, sw2, sw3) is enabled by ODT pin.
-Selection among sw1, sw2, and sw3 is determined by "Rtt (nominal)" in EMR.
-Termination included on all DQs, DM, DQS, DQS#, RDQS and RDQS# pins
+Switch (sw1, sw2, sw3) is enabled by OD Selection among sw1, sw2, a"mRdtts(wn3om/sindat Termination included on all DQs, DM, DC

 Table 10.
 ODT DC Electrical Characteristics